pandas-dev/pandas-stubs/docs/philosophy.md

 to test to validate the return types of functions and methods.
 Future work is intended to expand the use of `assert_type()` in the test code.

+After making changes to the type stubs and adding tests to verify these, please generate a coverage report to ensure that all changes are covered by the tests.
+You can generate the HTML report by running ``poe mypy_coverage``.
+The report will be generated in the directory ``coverage``.

 ## Narrow vs. Wide Arguments

 A consideration in creating stubs is too make the set of type annotations for